pippim/pippim.github.io/programs/mserve.md

 - Windows can be resized and Album Artwork grows and shrinks accordingly.
 - Primary color (@ coordinates 3x3) can change as artwork is resized.
 - Commercial and Intermission buttons are for NHL Stanley Cup Playoffs.
-Click when they start and TV volume is turned down to 25% and music resumes play.
-When countdown ends music pauses and TV volume is turned back up to original state.
+Click when commercials start and the TV volume is turned down to 25%.
+**mserve** playlist resumes play.
+When countdown ends the music pauses and TV volume is turned back up to normal volume.
 - Shuffle button resorts the selected songs in the playlist.
 - Playlists are currently stored in pickle format but plans are to convert to SQL.
 Also, SQL search engine is planned.
 - SQL is used for the music library of songs and their lyrics.